yell0wsuit/cuttherope-cleanhtml5/CONTRIBUTING.md

 > [!NOTE]
 > This guide is not exhaustive.
 Project practices may evolve, and new situations may arise.
 When in doubt, feel free to ask questions or open an issue for clarification.

-## 📬 Submitting issues, feature requests, or translations
+## 📬 Submitting issues, feature requests, and translations

 To report bugs or request features, please [open an issue](https://github.com/yell0wsuit/cuttherope-h5dx/issues/new/choose) and choose the appropriate category.

 ## 🔀 Submitting pull requests

-### 📌 Project note

-- This project **does not use TypeScript** or any kind of static type checking yet.
-  - In the meantime, use JSDoc comments to indicate types where applicable.

 ### ✅ What you should do

-- **Use a code editor** (e.g., Visual Studio Code) to write and format code efficiently.
+- **Use a modern code editor** (e.g., Visual Studio Code) with Prettier and ESLint extensions enabled for consistent formatting and linting.

 - **Format your code** before committing and pushing.
 You must use **Prettier with our configuration** to ensure consistent formatting.

 - **Test your code thoroughly** before pushing.
 Resolve any ESLint errors if possible.

 - **Use clear, concise variable names** written in `camelCase`.
-Names should be self-explanatory and reflect their purpose.
+Names should be self-explanatory, avoid abbreviations, and reflect the variable’s intent or data type.

 - **Use a clear, concise pull request title**.
 If possible, we recommend following [semantic commit message conventions](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
 Examples:
   - `fix: handle audio timeout error on older devices`